raylibtech/rtools/README.md

  - `rIconsPacker`: A simple and easy-to-use icons packer and extractor
  - `rImageShield`: A simple and easy-to-use tool to embed messages into images
  - `rQuizzer`: A simple and easy-to-use quizzer tool
+ - `rrespacker`: A simple and easy-to-use rres resource packer

  In case of some specific question, you can contact directly to: `ray[at]raylibtech.com`